mwilliams123/capstone/README.md

 This a capstone project by Megan Williams required for completion of a Master's degree.

 ## Project Summary
 This project is designed to live-tweet NFL games.
 We monitor mentions of 'NFL' on Twitter to detect games.
 Then, we analyze team name mentions and hashtags to extract more information about the game.
-We use a moving-treshold technique based on the volume of game tweets to detect interesting events.
-Then, we use an RNN to generate a new tweet characterizing the event.
+We use a moving threshold technique based on the volume of game tweets to detect interesting events.
+Then, we use a RNN to generate a new tweet characterizing the event.

 For more details, read the paper capstone.pdf.